RafaRemote/oc_python_p02_market_analysis/readme.md

 ### 4. Book image scraping

-Each time a product page is visited by a script, the script does store the image of the book in an auto-generated folder: _scrapedImages_.
+Each time a product page is visited by a script, the script does store the image of the product, as specified in the detailed description of the scripts.